AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-customizingviewer/r-html5-ecatalog-viewer-20-customize-firstpagebutton.md

 ---
+title: First page button
 description: Clicking or tapping on this button brings the user to the first page in the catalog.
 This button appears in the main control bar on desktop systems and tablets; on mobile phones it is added to a secondary control bar.
 You can size, skin, and position this button by using CSS.
 solution: Experience Manager
-title: First page button

 feature: Dynamic Media Classic,Viewers,SDK/API,eCatalog
 role: Developer,User
 exl-id: 50ebf51f-aa51-4778-8956-f969c30443aa
 ---
 # First page button{#first-page-button}

-Clicking or tapping on this button brings the user to the first page in the catalog.
+Selecting or tapping on this button brings the user to the first page in the catalog.
 This button appears in the main control bar on desktop systems and tablets; on mobile phones it is added to a secondary control bar.
 You can size, skin, and position this button by using CSS.

 <!--<a id="section_6C008EE11212461FA744F2540D38C295"></a>-->